Intent-Based Bridging for Seamless UX with Across on Gelato RaaS

 Across has evolved to a universal architecture that can add new chains in hours.
 The protocol has processed more than $20 billion in bridging volume and now supports any ERC-20 token at the protocol level, as long as a relayer is willing to fill it.

-The protocol currently supports ETH, WETH, USDC, USDT, and DAI transfers across all major EVM networks with the ability to rapidly expand to new chains and tokens thanks to the universal design.
+The protocol currently supports ETH, WETH, USDC, USDT, and DAI transfers across all major EVM networks, with rapid expansion possible thanks to the universal design.

 Across offers three key intent-based products: